PEAK-Legacy/Trellis/README.txt

    named attributes.
 (Note that you don't have to do this, but it often comes in handy.)

-3. It does a getattr() on each of the object's non-optional cell attributes, in order to initialize their rules and set up their dependencies.
-We'll cover this in detail in the next section, `Automatic Activation and Dependencies`_.
+3. It creates a cell for each of the object's non-optional cell attributes, in order to initialize their rules and set up their dependencies.
+We'll cover this in more detail in the next section, `Automatic Activation and Dependencies`_.

 In addition to doing these things another way, you can also use ``Cell``